-Remoting - spring-security-remoting.jar
+6.2 Remoting - spring-security-remoting.jar

-Provides intergration with Spring Remoting.
-You don't need this unless you are writing a remote client which uses Spring Remoting.
+This module provides integration with Spring Remoting.
+You do not need this unless you are writing a remote client that uses Spring Remoting.
 The main package is org.springframework.security.remoting.

-Web - spring-security-web.jar
+6.3 Web - spring-security-web.jar

-Contains filters and related web-security infrastructure code.
-Anything with a servlet API dependency.
-You'll need it if you require Spring Security web authentication services and URL-based access-control.
+This module contains filters and related web-security infrastructure code.
+It contains anything with a servlet API dependency.
+You need it if you require Spring Security web authentication services and URL-based access-control.
 The main package is org.springframework.security.web.

-Config - spring-security-config.jar
+6.4 Config - spring-security-config.jar

-Contains the security namespace parsing code & Java configuration code.
-You need it if you are using the Spring Security XML namespace for configuration or Spring Security's Java Configuration support.
+This module contains the security namespace parsing code and Java configuration code.
+You need it if you use the Spring Security XML namespace for configuration or Spring Security's Java Configuration support.
 The main package is org.springframework.security.config.
 None of the classes are intended for direct use in an application.

-LDAP - spring-security-ldap.jar
+6.5 LDAP - spring-security-ldap.jar

-LDAP authentication and provisioning code.
-Required if you need to use LDAP authentication or manage LDAP user entries.
+This module provides LDAP authentication and provisioning code.
+It is required if you need to use LDAP authentication or manage LDAP user entries.
 The top-level package is org.springframework.security.ldap.

-OAuth 2.0 Core - spring-security-oauth2-core.jar
+6.6 OAuth 2.0 Core - spring-security-oauth2-core.jar

 spring-security-oauth2-core.jar contains core classes and interfaces that provide support for the OAuth 2.0 Authorization Framework and for OpenID Connect Core 1.0.
-It is required by applications that use OAuth 2.0 or OpenID Connect Core 1.0, such as Client, Resource Server, and Authorization Server.
+It is required by applications that use OAuth 2.0 or OpenID Connect Core 1.0, such as client, resource server, and authorization server.
 The top-level package is org.springframework.security.oauth2.core.

-OAuth 2.0 Client - spring-security-oauth2-client.jar
+6.7 OAuth 2.0 Client - spring-security-oauth2client.jar

-spring-security-oauth2-client.jar is Spring Security's client support for OAuth 2.0 Authorization Framework and OpenID Connect Core 1.0.
-Required by applications leveraging OAuth 2.0 Login and/or OAuth Client support.
+spring-security-oauth2-client.jar contains Spring Security's client support for OAuth 2.0 Authorization Framework and OpenID Connect Core 1.0.
+It is required by applications that use OAuth 2.0 Login or OAuth Client support.
 The top-level package is org.springframework.security.oauth2.client.

-OAuth 2.0 JOSE - spring-security-oauth2-jose.jar
+6.8 OAuth 2.0 JOSE - spring-security-oauth2-jose.jar